xing/beetle/README.md

 High Availability AMQP Messaging with Redundant Queues

+## IMPORTANT: Project Status

+Beetle has been developed within Xing for an extended period and made accessible to external parties.
+Due to organizational changes, we must implement rapid modifications to meet internal platform requirements.
+However, we lack the resources and expertise to maintain this library for a broader audience.
+The project's future is uncertain and may be discontinued as we transition away from it internally.

+Future development will be merged into the master branch, with changes indicated by semantic versioning.
+We cannot guarantee that these changes will be beneficial or applicable to a wider audience.

+A [v3.x branch](https://github.com/xing/beetle/tree/v3.x) is available, containing all updates prior to version 4.0.0.
+This branch will not be maintained long-term but is available for stable reference.

+We will not publish new releases on rubygems.org; please reference this repository for versions beyond 3.x.

+In summary:

+* The project's future is uncertain and may be discontinued
+* The master branch will undergo frequent changes
+* New releases will not be published on rubygems.org
+* The [v3.x branch](https://github.com/xing/beetle/tree/v3.x) is available for reference but will not be maintained

 ## About

 Beetle grew out of a project to improve an existing ActiveMQ based messaging